pramam/sql-hackathon-team-tech-trench-divers/docs/index.md

-# sql-hackathon-team-tech-trench-divers

-Repo for a SQL Hackathon with Numpy Ninja, Team Tech Trench Divers

 # SQL Hackathon @ Numpy Ninja

 The following people participated in a SQL hackathon run by [Numpy Ninja](https://www.numpyninja.com/).
 Numpy Ninja is a career centric company, working on cutting edge AI technology projects.

-This team is a group of Software Development Engineers In Test (SDET) who participated in this hackathon:
+This team is a group of Software Development Engineers In Test (SDET) who participated in this hackathon.

 [Magdaline Divya](https://github.com/magdadiv)
 [Pallavi Ramam](https://github.com/pramam)